JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 ### Bugs

-I found what I think are three very minor issues in the sample `eleventy-base-blog` project.
-Although the issues are small and debatable, any bugs in such a template project will be endlessly copied into new blogs, so their potential impact is magnified.
+I found three very minor possible issues in the sample `eleventy-base-blog` project.
+Although the issues are small and debatable, any bugs in a template project will be endlessly copied into new blogs, so their potential impact is magnified.

-I want Eleventy to continue growing and their new users to have great experiences, and thinking the issues would be interesting to Eleventy, I reported them: [issue](https://github.com/11ty/eleventy-base-blog/issues/227), [issue](https://github.com/11ty/eleventy-base-blog/issues/228), [issue](https://github.com/11ty/eleventy-base-blog/issues/229).
+I want Eleventy to continue growing and their new users to have great experiences.
+I thought the issues might be interesting to Eleventy, so I reported them: [issue](https://github.com/11ty/eleventy-base-blog/issues/227), [issue](https://github.com/11ty/eleventy-base-blog/issues/228), [issue](https://github.com/11ty/eleventy-base-blog/issues/229).

 ## Conclusion

-As I read these results, I conclude that an explicit, code-oriented solution like Origami is simpler, more concise, and more expressive than one predicated on configuration like Eleventy.
+I interpret these results as demonstrating that an explicit, code-oriented solution like Origami is simpler, more concise, and more expressive than one predicated on configuration like Eleventy.

 I don't know the Eleventy team personally, but they seem like perfectly nice people who care deeply about their users and want to create good tools for them.
 If you pick Eleventy for your site, it'll probably work out fine.